Customizing test inputs

 2. Using files at the root of the project

-In order to use http://app.staging.example.com:8080/ from the staging-env.properties file in your unit tests, add the following lines to the DiffblueRules.yaml file:
+In order to use http://app.staging.example.com:8080/ from the staging-env.properties file in your unit tests, add the below lines to the DiffblueRules.yaml file.
+Note that for file property files the path is taken from the root of the project.

 java.util.Properties: